Schärding Kurhaus church, 2004

 Painting and details

-• The organ is painted with a paint consisting of hot glue, chalk and pigment according to ancient tradition.
+• The organ is painted with a paint consisting of hot glue, chalk and pigment according to old tradition.

 • The carvings are made in Austria and gilded with silver.

-• The air system consists of three bellows mounted on a stand behind the organ.
+• The wind system consists of three bellows mounted on a stand behind the organ.

 • The high position of the bellows makes it possible to walk behind the organ.